betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 #### Title
 1. Conjuctions and Prepositions will be lowercase.
 Everything else would usually be uppercase
 2. Maintain consistency with titles.
 For ex: "An Introduction to..." for organizations or website
+3. As of Jul 2019, the title of the article continues to be the url of the article.
+Be smart while selecting title and avoid changing it after publishing (in case the article gets bookmarked by readers)

 #### Deck